Golden Triangle India and Beyond – Delhi, Jaipur, Mumbai

 Mesmerizing Taj Mahal, Historic Delhi and Heritage of Jaipur- all in one compact tour- The Golden Triangle India Tour.

 Golden Triangle India and Beyond itinerary combines the popular tourist circuit of Delhi, Agra and Jaipur (Golden Triangle India) along with Udaipur and Mumbai.
-This itinerary includes encountering the monuments of the Mughal era in Delhi, spending a few hours at the mesmerizing Taj Mahal, experiencing the character of Jaipur, enjoying wonderful countryside drives, getting lost in the romance of Udaipur and eventually arriving at Mumbai, the ‘financial capital of India’, to explore what it has to offer.
+This itinerary includes encountering the monuments of the Mughal era in Delhi, spending time at the mesmerizing Taj Mahal, experiencing the character of Jaipur, enjoying wonderful countryside drives, getting lost in the romance of Udaipur and eventually arriving at Mumbai, the ‘financial capital of India’, to explore this dynamic and vibrant city.

 Golden Triangle India Tour Highlights

 - Visits to the Mughal era UNESCO Heritage Sites in Delhi